A Reinforcement Learning Framework for Some Singular Stochastic Control Problems

-5pt We can also employ the martingale characterization to devise two different loss functions to update parameters by:\\ (a).
-Minimizing the square-error martingale loss function\\ (b).
-Applying the martingale orthogonality condition.
-5pt In singular control problems, the calculation of the martingale loss in (a) and the integration w.r.t the martingale in (b) differ from the counterparts in regular control problems.
+In singular control problems, the calculation of the martingale loss in (a) and the integration w.r.t the martingale in (b) differ from the counterparts in regular control problems.
 The continuous part and the jumps in the martingale process have to be treated separately, as shown in the following two example algorithms.
-5pt As the first example, for the finite horizon problem, we present an offline q-learning algorithm by combining the learning procedure (1) and the loss function (a).
-Suppose that we have $N$ mesh grids $t=r_{0}<r_{1}<\cdots \ r_{N}=T$ discretizing the time horizon $[0, T]$, and denote the running reward/penalty and control cost in each step by
+5pt As the first example, for the finite horizon problem on $[0, T]$, we present an offline martingale-loss q-learning algorithm by combining the {\bf Scheme-1} with approach (a) for utilizing martingale characterization.
+Suppose that we have $N$ mesh grids $0=t_{0}<t_{1}<\cdots \ t_{N}=T$ discretizing the time horizon $[0, T]$, and denote the running reward/penalty and control cost in each step by